Global Acquiring: Unlocking global commerce with local card acquiring

 Localizing payments is a key to business success when entering new markets.
 We’ve spoken previously about this on the front end, explaining why merchants must tailor the checkout experience to align with local behavioral norms, payment preferences and currencies.
 And of equal importance is routing payments locally on the back end.

 Local card acquiring — where merchants process their payments with acquiring banks in the same market as the cardholder — can provide merchants with a competitive advantage in their key global markets.
-I could cite many merchants whose acceptance rates have jumped by double-digit numbers by leveraging our local acquiring footprint, unlocking a significant amount of additional revenue for their business.
+Many merchants have acceptance rates that have jumped by double-digit numbers by leveraging Checkout.com's local acquiring footprint, unlocking a significant amount of additional revenue for their business.